practical-neuroimaging/practical-neuroimaging.github.com/slice_timing.rst

-How can we make a new 4D time series, where all the slices in each volume correspond to our best guess at what these slices would have looked like, if we had acquired them all at the same time.
+How can we make a new 4D time series, where all the slices in each volume correspond to our best guess at what these slices would have looked like, if we had acquired them all at the same time?

 This is the job of the *slice timing correction*.